 Introduction to principles of kinematics, dynamics, machines, energy, momentum, heat, oscillations, waves, sound, and fluids.
 Applications to biomechanics and to energy generation, storage, and transfer.
 Lecture and three-hour laboratory.
-Prerequisite(s); if any: MAT 124 or satisfactory performance in Mathematics Placement Test administered by UC mathematics department.
+Prerequisite(s); if any: One of the following: MAT 124 or MAT 151 or MAT 201 or placement into MAT 151 or MAT 201 or higher on the UC Math Placement test.